-And in the pursuit of this ideal, the Flywheel Lab training program was born.
+And in the pursuit of this ideal, the Academy training program was born.

-When I first introduced the Flywheel Lab to a small group of students, I knew I had created something special.
+When I first introduced the Academy to a small group of students, I knew I had created something special.
 That said, even I couldn't have foreseen just how effective and popular the program would be.

 Within 2 years, this single program created 3 millionaires, dozens of six-figure earners, and allowed many more students to quit their jobs and become full-time artists.

-It also brought in $500,000 in revenue for my business, allowing me to move to a dream apartment, hire team members, and launch the new Flywheel Lab 2.0.
+It also brought in $500,000 in revenue for my business, allowing me to move to a dream apartment, hire team members, and launch the new Academy 2.0.

-If you’d like to get a better feel for what the Flywheel Lab is all about, check out this video: "The 3 Step Process We Used To Earn A 5 Figure A Month Income From Our Art".
+If you’d like to get a better feel for what The Academy is all about, check out this video: "The 3 Step Process We Used To Earn A 5 Figure A Month Income From Our Art".

 Nothing is more satisfying to me than seeing other people grow and change their lives for the better.
 People aren't just "the way they are".
 They are built piece by piece, and you can build yourself into whoever you want to be.